Kristina01111000/Drws_site/README.md

 	- try to get 3 users to do the comments so its not just one
 - add titles of lessons to the course chats and come up with a converstion starter (two needed)
 - check on all of the course chats, does he still want them? or should we puch people towards the groups? ->> keeping both the course chats and the groups, put comments in both
-- are the emails all set?  up to the first 4, might need to go over the intro email again

--Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned
+-Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned (just make it hot)

 buy a chromebook for the trip